-So when Laurie begs Elle to come with her on a singles holiday to a beautiful vineyard in Tuscany, Elle is reluctant.
-She has no intention of swapping her perfectly lovely life for someone else’s idea of her Mr Perfect, but ten days under the Italian sun with her best friend and lashings of wine?
+When Laurie begs Elle to join her on a singles holiday to a beautiful Tuscan vineyard, Elle is reluctant.
+She has no intention of swapping her perfectly lovely life for someone else’s idea of her Mr Perfect.
+But ten days under the Italian sun with her best friend and lashings of wine?
 How bad could that be?

-Laurie maybe in search of her Mr Right.
+Laurie might be in search of her Mr Right.
 Elle however, is more than happy to enjoy the sunshine and wine, after all no man would fit into her perfect single life.

 I love Elle, she is very easy to relate to and It is fantastic seeing her let her hair down and enjoy the sunshine, the wine certainly seems help.

 I think a special mention should go to Jamie, the HOT, incredible Jamie.
-The only thing that put me off this fine specimen of a man was the fact he shares the same name as my brother (ewww) but I certainly wont hold that against him as I dream of holding myself against him.
+The only thing putting me off him was the fact he has the same name as my brother (ewww).
+Although, I certainly wont hold that against him as I dream of holding myself against him.